scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 7 days

 Curse a creature you can see with fragility.
 They must make a willpower save against your spellcasting.
 On a fail the creature adds a bad die to all defense rolls for the next day.
-If you crit they add a terrible die instead.
+If you critical they add a terrible die instead.
 The curse can be removed by remove curse.

 You may target an additional person for every level above 2nd.